Missing people in the UK

 Some cases of missing people become an instant emergency, while in other cases, it can take hours, even days to notice that somebody has gone missing.
 If a child disappears from a park or a patient goes missing from a hospital or a nursing home, for example, alarm bells will be raised straight away.
 In contrast, if you haven’t heard from a friend for a few days, but you only speak to them a couple of times a week, you might not think it’s strange that you haven’t heard from them until you try and get in touch a few days later and you continue to call without a response.

 Often, intuition plays an important role.
 Sometimes, there’s a logical reason for a person being late or not showing up to an event or coming home at the same time as normal.
 Perhaps they’ve dropped their phone, or they’re stuck in miles of traffic jams.
 Sometimes, even if it seems irrational, you have a feeling that something isn’t right.
 If you suspect that somebody is missing, it’s best to raise the alarm, especially in high-risk situations.
-If you have a loved one with a history of mental health problems, for example, or a neighbour with dementia, the sooner you report the issue, the better.
+If you have a loved one with a history of mental health problems, for example, or a neighbor with dementia, the sooner you report the issue, the better.

-If you’re worried about somebody, it’s a good idea to visit their home or workplace and make some calls and check-in with their friends and relatives to make sure that they’re not with them.
+If you’re worried about somebody, it’s a good idea to visit their home or workplace and make some calls and check in with their friends and relatives to make sure that they’re not with them.
 If you’ve already done this, and you can’t track the person down via their phone or social media, for example, the police will be your first port of call.

 When you report a missing person to the police, an officer will ask you some questions about the person in question to try and build a picture of who has gone missing and try and identify the most likely places they will be.
 They will ask you to provide a description or to share photos and pictures and they will also ask questions about that person’s mental state and their physical wellbeing to determine whether they are at risk.

 If a vulnerable person has gone missing, investigations and searches will be launched immediately.
-The police may also take details about social media accounts, email addresses and phone numbers from you, and they will also try and get an idea of who has seen that person and where they were when they were last seen.
+The police may also take details about social media accounts, email addresses, and phone numbers from you, and they will also try and get an idea of who has seen that person and where they were when they were last seen.
 It’s also useful to think about people they may get in contact with and places they may go to.
 The more information you can provide, the better.

 Coping when a loved one goes missing